jzuhone/pyxsim/doc/source/thermal_sources.rst

 Thermal Sources
 ---------------

-X-ray emission from theraml sources in pyXSIM can be generated from models which assume collisional ionization is dominant (whether in equilibrium or not) or a combination of collisional and photoionization processes are relevant.
+X-ray emission from thermal sources in pyXSIM can be generated from models which assume collisional ionization is dominant (whether in equilibrium or not) or a combination of collisional and photoionization processes are relevant.
 In the former case, the emission is a function of temperature :math:`T` and